 Working with Bristol City Council and others, FrANC offers its members the opportunity to take part in:

-Several guided walks each year which focus on topics ranging from bugs and bats to bridges; from trees and the flora of the New Cut to its geology; and from locally growing medicinal herbs to the maritime and industrial history of the area.
-For more information on forthcoming and recent walks go to Events and Talks.
-(Events, walks, and talks)
+- Several guided walks each year which focus on topics ranging from bugs and bats to bridges; from trees and the flora of the New Cut to its geology; and from locally growing medicinal herbs to the maritime and industrial history of the area.
+For more information on forthcoming and recent walks go to our Events, Walks and Talks page.

-Meadow management of Butterfly Junction, an area of industrial wasteland on which butterflies and moths have traditionally flourished.
-(Butterfly Junction)
+- Meadow management of Butterfly Junction, an area of industrial wasteland on which butterflies and moths have traditionally flourished.

-Riverbank clean-up sessions to help keep the New Cut as a place for the wildlife to flourish and all to enjoy.
-(Clean-ups)
+- Riverbank clean-up sessions to help keep the New Cut as a place for the wildlife to flourish and all to enjoy.

-Enhancing the environment around the New Cut through the provision of interpretation boards, benches and refuse bins.
-(Improving the New Cut)
+- Enhancing the environment around the New Cut through the provision of interpretation boards, benches and refuse bins.

-Events such as celebrations to mark the 200th anniversary of the completion of the New Cut (Video), FrANC’s own recent festivities to mark its the 10th birthday and completion of a Heritage Lottery Fund project, and arts events.
-(Events, walks, and talks)
+- Events such as celebrations to mark the 200th anniversary of the completion of the New Cut, FrANC’s own festivities to mark its 10th birthday and completion of a Heritage Lottery Fund project, and arts events.
+Our Gallery section has photos and videos.